Melissani Cave Facts

 - That’s due to the fact that the location apparently served as a sacred place of worship to the ancient Greeks.
 In fact, one can still view the remains of a small temple, located within the confines of the cave.
 At some point people forgot about its existence.

 - This lamentable loss for those who appreciate history held for countless centuries.
 Fortunately, however, a speleologist rediscovered the marvelous work of Nature in 1951.
 Now people can once again appreciate the splendor of Melissani Cave.

 - Even more natural beauty surrounds the cave itself.
 That holds true due to the fact that the opening to the cave lies on the western slope of a mountain.
 As a result of this positioning, Mediterranean forests surround the feature, creating a beautiful sight.

 Melissani Cave Hydrogeology

-That’s partly due to the fact that the total length of the cave measures roughly 2.2 mi (3.5 km).
-Further, the cave’s measurements include a 131 ft (40 m) width and a 118 ft (36 m) height.
+That’s partly due to the fact that the total length of the cave itself measures roughly 2.2 mi (3.5 km).
+Further, though, the cave’s measurements also include a 131 ft (40 m) width and a 118 ft (36 m) height.
 But, breathtaking Melissani Cave also contains other natural wonders.